 For students currently enrolled in the Lubbock B.S.
-Architecture program the CoA offers two certificate programs to extend your learning in specialized areas.
+Architecture program the HCOA offers two certificate programs to extend your learning in specialized areas.

 Each certificate program is directed by a faculty member who customizes the coursework to match the student's educational and professional interests within that area of study.

 This 12-hour certificate program allows undergraduate students in architecture to focus their upper-level coursework in the increasingly relevant area of ecological and sustainable building design.
 Students will take one approved Ecological Architecture & Design (EARD) studio and two architectural electives, maintaining above a 3.0 in all coursework to receive the undergraduate certificate upon completion of the degree program.

 This program offers a study abroad option to enroll within an undergraduate architectural design studio, sustainable-theory seminar and elective course in conjunction with the newly created TTU campus within the Escazú neighborhood of San José, Costa Rica.
 Students interested in this program should contact the undergraduate advisor and/or Associate Professor Peter Raab.